Just for You

 Mesothelioma cancer is caused by previous exposure to asbestos.
 Countless veterans and civilians who have worked in a shipyard or in the shipbuilding industry were exposed to asbestos while aboard naval ships, while repairing military vehicles and aircraft, and while residing in military housing.
 Troops currently serving in Iraq & Afghanistan are also at risk of asbestos exposure, making this a very timely health and safety issue for veterans and all members of the military community.
 You can find additional information about mesothelioma and its treatment at:

-The Disability Services Office at Onondaga is available to help students with a legally documented disability as well as conduct screening for a suspected disability.
-For more information please contact the DSO Office.
+The Office of Accessibility Resources (OAR) at Onondaga is available to help students with a legally documented disability as well as conduct screening for a suspected disability.
+For more information please contact the Office of Accessibility Resources.

 Onondaga Community College